flexilish/keycloak-push-mfa-extension/README.md

     "alg": "RS256",
     "use": "sig",
     "kid": "user-key-rotated"
-  },
-  "algorithm": "RS256"
   }
+}
 ```

 The DPoP proof must be signed with the *existing* user key.
-After validation, Keycloak swaps the stored JWK/algorithm (and updates the credential timestamp).
+After validation, Keycloak swaps the stored JWK (and updates the credential timestamp).
 The response is `{ "status": "rotated" }`.
 Future API calls must be signed with the newly-installed key.

 > Demo helper: `scripts/rotate-user-key.sh <credential-id>`